How much does it cost to register for Bike to Work Day? Nothing, Bike to Work Day is 100% completely free.

 What are some of the raffle prizes being given away?
 There are several bicycles being awarded as grand prizes.
 Other raffle items may include bike lights, bike locks, bags, helmets, and other small bike accessories.
 Only registered participants are eligible to win raffle prizes.

-Although helmets are not required, they are strongly recommended.
+Are helmets required?
+Although helmets are not required, they are recommended.

-Yes, you can definitely go to more than one pit stop!
+Can I go to more than one pit stop?
+Yes, in fact we encourage you to attend more than one pit stop if you can!
 During registration, you will be asked to choose one pit stop.
 The pit stop you registered for is where you must pick up your free t-shirt.
 The pit stop manager will have a list with your name on it.
 It is not transferable.
 We encourage you to visit other pit stops to enjoy the entertainment, food, drinks and the company of other bicyclists.

 In preparing for Bike to Work Day, it is suggested to plan your route to work and test ride it before the event perhaps on a weekend.
 Google Maps offers directions for bicyclists.
 Make sure to have your bike serviced at a bike shop and all necessary repairs made well in advance.
 If you are not confident about riding on the road, please take a bicycle safety class with the Washington Area Bicyclist Association, visit www.waba.org.

 I don’t have an email account, how do I register?
 A working email account is required for registration.
 Organizers for Bike to Work Day send updates to participants about the event via email.
 Google and Yahoo offer free email services.